Ayfri/Kore/website/src/jsMain/resources/markdown/doc/guides/Creating_A_Datapack.md

 }
 ```

-If a zip is provided, it will be considered as a datapack and merged with the generated datapack.<br>
-Kore creates the temporary directory used for extraction automatically before unzipping, then merges the extracted
+A path to a zip is treated as a datapack and merged too.
+Kore creates the temporary directory used for extraction
-files with the generated datapack.
-This temporary folder is not removed automatically.
+automatically before unzipping, then merges the extracted files with the generated datapack. **This temporary folder is
+not removed automatically.**

-#### Checking for compatibility
+#### Pack format compatibility

-When merging with other datapacks, Kore will check if the pack format range overlaps.
-If it does not,
-it will print a warning message.

-Example:
+When merging, Kore checks whether the pack format ranges overlap and warns when they do not:

 ```kotlin
 val myDatapack1 = dataPack("my_datapack 1") {